luciusssss/why-learn-shortcut/README.md

 | Simple Matching        | 7562          | 952         |

 ### Format
-The format of each dataset is as follows (same with the format of  of SQuAD).
+The format of each dataset is as follows (same as the format of SQuAD).
 The version of the question (challenging or shortcut) is denoted in the key `qtype`.
 ```
 {